 - Responsible for Design/Engineering of project.
 Design for drives, counterweights, etc., on existing equipment.

 - Development of SN#1 Shallow Dozer Reclaimer

 TDM® (Total Dust Management) Solutions:

-As the engineering identified bent and foundation locations, the civil structural engineers and geotechnical supplier were on-site, coordinating footing/piling requirements.
-A thorough subgrade examination of every footing/piling location was performed to insure that all conflicts were cleared or adjusted.
+As the engineering identified bent and foundation locations, the civil, structural engineers and geotechnical supplier were on-site, coordinating footing/piling requirements.
+A thorough subgrade examination of every footing/piling location was performed to ensure all conflicts were cleared or adjusted.
 A similar “archeological” exercise was performed in the MCC for analysis of old wiring.

 Left to right.
 Dozer trap push-wall stands 25′ tall +6’skirt.
 The wall was built to enable a large accumulation of coal.
 This, plus the 30’x12′ live area of the feeder underneath, provided adequate live tons.
 Next, the Inteliflo transfer shows its effectiveness in cutting dust emissions.
 Next, the skidable MCC provides a well built enclosure in a location remote from pile dust, etc. The MCC provided replacement starters for the adjacent MCC which was abandoned.
 The MCC cutover was another item which required careful orchestration.
 Finally, the crusher building was located over an existing conveyor allowing a quick cut-over.
 The crusher (Granulator) minimizes the over-generation of fines.